Blazingshadow10/Object_Oriented_Programming/README.md

 * Generates an oval in the middle of the screen.
 * with a rectangle behind it and the window able to be rezized */

+Credits:
+Eric Pogue for the idea to extend classes and how to use containers.